Functional Information Decomposition: A First-Principles Approach to Analyzing Functional Relationships: FID examples using incomplete functions

-From the sampled space, we can derive the following bounds for the FID terms: While the bounds provide helpful information, visualizations can provide far richer insights.
-Figure~\ref{fig:OR_XOR} illustrates the solution space from three perspectives.
-The black dot and black circle mark the deterministic completions, OR and XOR, respectively.
+While the bounds provide helpful information, visualizations reveal far richer insights.
+Figure~\ref{fig:OR_XOR} illustrates the solution space.
+The black dot and black circle mark the deterministic completions—OR and XOR, respectively.
 The red points show FID values associated with probabilistic completions.
-The dashed red lines intersect at the maximum-entropy case, the solution that introduces the fewest assumptions.
-In this framing, FID is not tied to a single outcome but characterizes the entire landscape of informational decompositions permitted by the incomplete specification.
+The dashed lines intersect at the maximum-entropy case, corresponding to the solution that introduces the fewest assumptions.

+Figure~\ref{fig:OR_XOR} illustrates how FID is not tied to a single outcome but characterizes the entire landscape of informational decompositions permitted by the incomplete specification.
+This range of values is not uncertainty about a single true value, but rather a direct reflection of the fact that the underlying function is underdetermined by the collected data.
+Each possible completion of the missing input-output pair defines a different, equally valid function, each with its own unique informational structure.